It’s a staple in my quiver.

 First, if you’re not sure the differences between the Dinghy and Tugboat, the Dinghy is basically the smaller version of the Tugboat.

 Here’s what I tell people…

-If you want an absolute tank of a cruiser, you don't mind if it's on the heavier side, and you're willing to spend $270, then I'd recommend the Omakase.
+If you want an absolute tank of a cruiser, you don’t mind if it’s on the heavier side, and it’s hefty price tag, then I’d recommend the Omakase.

 The Landyachtz cruisers like the Dinghy and Tugboat vary in deck shape and size, but for the most part, are much lighter and less expensive than the Omakase.

 Landyachtz cruisers are also going to be much easier to ollie up onto curbs since they’re smaller.